GenCompositor: Generative Video Compositing with Diffusion Transformer: Introduction

 Moreover, we develop some practical operations to enhance generalization and robustness.
 On the one hand, luminance augmentation is applied to foreground video for training, which strengthens the model's generalization to diverse foreground conditions.
 On the other hand, we propose mask inflation to feed inaccurate masks to the model, enabling realistic interaction between newly added objects and environment.
-Experiments show that GenCompositor enables high-quality video compositing and can be used to add video effects.
+Experiments show that GenCompositor enables high-quality video compositing and can be used to make video effects.
 Overall, our contributions are as follows:

-\begin{itemize} \item We propose a practical video editing task and solution, generative video compositing, that can automatically inject dynamic footage into the target video in a generative manner, utilizing the diffusion model. \item We design novel techniques targeted to the unique characteristics of video compositing, including a revised position embedding, a full self-attention DiT fusion block, and a lightweight background preservation branch. \item To train this model, we construct a data curation pipeline and develop some practical training operations, such as mask inflation and luminance augmentation, to improve the generalization ability. \item Experiments prove that the proposed method outperforms existing potential solutions, enables effortless generative video compositing based on user-given instructions, and can be used for automatic video effects creation. \end{itemize}
+\begin{itemize} \item We propose a new practical video editing task, generative video compositing, and the first feasible solution that can automatically inject dynamic footage into the target video in a generative manner, utilizing the proposed novel diffusion architecture. \item We design some novel techniques targeted to the unique characteristics of video compositing, including a revised position embedding, a full self-attention DiT fusion block, and a lightweight background preservation branch.
+These provide references for future research. \item To train this model, we elaborate a data curation pipeline and develop some practical training operations, such as mask inflation and luminance augmentation, to improve the generalization ability and robustness of algorithm. \item Experiments prove that the proposed method outperforms existing potential solutions, enables effortless generative video compositing based on user-given instructions, and can be used for automatic video effects creation.
+This inspires future research in this area. \end{itemize}